apache/tvm/docs/dev/microtvm_design.rst

 ----------------------

 A limitation of the Graph Runtime is the amount of memory overhead required in parsing the JSON.
-The current implementation contributes to the dynamic memory usage of microTVM.
-An ahead-of-time runtime can avoid the need for any Graph JSON allocations and improve inference speed.
+The current implementation contributes significantly to the dynamic memory usage of microTVM, limiting its utility.
+An ahead-of-time runtime can avoid the need for any Graph JSON parsing and improve inference speed by generating C code to call the generated operator implementations directly rather than relying on a data-driven approach with the Graph Runtime.

 Memory Planning
 ----------------